anacarsi/ss24_ReinforcementLearning_BomberMan/README.md

 ## Project Description

 This project implements two reinforcement learning agents for the classic Bomberman game.
-The agent is designed to navigate the game board, collect coins, and compete against other agents using various strategies.
-The goal is to develop an intelligent agent that can adapt to different game scenarios and outperform its opponents.
+The agent is designed to navigate the game board, collect coins, and compete against other agents.
+The goal is to develop an intelligent agent that can adapt to different game scenarios (specified in settings.py) and outperform its opponents.

 ## Table of Contents